 If someone says to you, ‘any product issue – the product manager should sort out’, maybe your response should be, ‘any product issue – the product manager should sort out who sorts it out’.
 Yes, we need to make sure it’s fixed – but only by finding its most appropriate home so that when it happens again someone else deals with it.

 I don’t think you can ever eliminate firefighting from product management, but you can minimize it by evangelizing what product management’s role is and the value it brings when working more strategic activities.
-See our thoughts on this – Selling the value of product management.
+See our thoughts on this in our white paper – Product Management as a leadership role.

 As a Product Manager, I was once accused of having ‘slopey shoulders’.
 At the time, I’m pretty sure it was not meant as a compliment!
 But changing perceptions will encounter some resistance at first.
 I certainly didn’t feel like I was ‘passing the buck’.
 I felt that I was placing the issue in the most appropriate place.

 In hindsight, this ensured that I was utilizing my time effectively while allowing the relevant expert to fix the issue.
-This was good product management instincts.
+These were good product management instincts.
 Chances are, in a cross-functional environment, it will be far more appropriate for another team to pick up the corrective action.